JSS95/cv2PySide6/README.md

 Python package which combines [OpenCV-Python](https://pypi.org/project/opencv-python/) and [PySide6](https://pypi.org/project/PySide6/).

+> :warning: This package is migrated to [AraViQ6](https://pypi.org/project/araviq6/).

 # Introduction

 `PySide6` provides powerful tools to acquire video stream from file or device, and to display it on GUI.